 DRUG INTERACTIONS: See also Warning section.
 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.
 Some products that may interact with this drug include: kava, sodium oxybate.
 Other medications can affect the removal of alprazolam from your body, which may affect how alprazolam works.
 Examples include azole antifungals (such as itraconazole, ketoconazole), cimetidine, certain anti-depressants (such as fluoxetine, fluvoxamine, nefazodone), drugs to treat HIV (delavirdine, protease inhibitors such as indinavir), macrolide antibiotics (such as erythromycin), rifamycins (such as rifabutin), St. John's wort, drugs used to treat seizures (such as phenytoin), among others.
 The risk of serious side effects (such as slow/shallow breathing, severe drowsiness/dizziness) may be increased if this medication is taken with other products that may also cause drowsiness or breathing problems.
-Tell your doctor or pharmacist if you are taking other products such as opioid pain or cough relievers (such as codeine, hydrocodone), alcohol, marijuana, other drugs for sleep or anxiety (such as diazepam, lorazepam, zolpidem), muscle relaxants (such as carisoprodol, cyclobenzaprine), or antihistamines (such as cetirizine, diphenhydramine).
+Tell your doctor or pharmacist if you are taking other products such as opioid pain or cough relievers (such as codeine, hydrocodone), alcohol, marijuana (cannabis), other drugs for sleep or anxiety (such as diazepam, lorazepam, zolpidem), muscle relaxants (such as carisoprodol, cyclobenzaprine), or antihistamines (such as cetirizine, diphenhydramine).
 Check the labels on all your medicines (such as allergy or cough-and-cold products) because they may contain ingredients that cause drowsiness.
 Ask your pharmacist about using those products safely.
 Cigarette smoking decreases blood levels of this medication.
 Tell your doctor if you smoke or if you have recently stopped smoking.

 PRECAUTIONS: Before taking alprazolam, tell your doctor or pharmacist if you are allergic to it; or to other benzodiazepines (such as diazepam, lorazepam); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: severe lung/breathing problems (such as COPD, sleep apnea), liver disease, kidney disease, personal or family history of a substance use disorder (such as overuse of or addiction to drugs/alcohol), glaucoma.
 This drug may make you dizzy or drowsy.
-Alcohol or marijuana can make you more dizzy or drowsy.
+Alcohol or marijuana (cannabis) can make you more dizzy or drowsy.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Avoid alcoholic beverages.
-Talk to your doctor if you are using marijuana.
+Talk to your doctor if you are using marijuana (cannabis).
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 Older adults may be more sensitive to the side effects of this drug, especially loss of coordination and drowsiness.
 These side effects can increase the risk of falling.
 Alprazolam is not recommended for use during pregnancy due to the potential for harm to an unborn baby.
 Consult your doctor for more details.
 This drug passes into breast milk and may have undesirable effects on a nursing infant.
 Therefore, breast-feeding while using this drug is not recommended.
 Consult your doctor before breast-feeding.

 Conditions Commonly Treated by Xanax